symfony-cmf/symfony-cmf-docs/bundles/phpcr_odm/configuration.rst

 Specify the Doctrine DBAL connection name to use if you don't want to use the default connection.
-The name must be one of the names of the ``doctrine.dbal`` section of your Doctrine configuration, see the `Symfony2 Doctrine documentation`_.
+The name must be one of the names of the ``doctrine.dbal`` section of your Doctrine configuration, see the `Symfony Doctrine documentation`_.

 ``jackalope.disable_transactions``
 """"""""""""""""""""""""""""""""""